 What Is Fatigued Driving?
 Why Is It Dangerous?

-Drowsy driving accidents can happen at any time, but they are more likely to occur at times when people are normally sleeping.
+Drowsy driving crashes can happen at any time, but they are more likely to occur at times when people are normally sleeping.
 Most drowsy driving crashes occur between midnight and 6 a.m., according to the National Highway Traffic Safety Administration (NHTSA).
 At these times, there is a natural dip in a person’s circadian rhythm, the internal clock that regulates sleep.
 While many drowsy driving accidents involve a single vehicle, it is possible for a drowsy driver to nod off, drift across the center line, collide with another vehicle and cause a severe injury accident.

 The NHTSA estimates that 91,000 crashes reported by police involved drowsy drivers in a recent year.
 The crashes caused injuries to more than 50,000 people and led to 800 traffic deaths.
 There is also general agreement among traffic safety experts that government statistics most likely underestimate the impact of drowsy driving because of the difficulty of identifying fatigued drivers.
 Police often cannot identify whether fatigue contributed to an accident unless a driver admits to having nodded off at the wheel.